ui/stamps-api-docs/source/legacy_members_api.rst

 =================== ==============================
 Variable            Description
 =================== ==============================
-user                Various information about Stamps user errors              Errors encountered when processing request (if any)
+user                Customer profile data membership          Various information about active membership errors              Errors encountered when processing request (if any)
 =================== ==============================